 If despite your best efforts, you receive a penalty from the IRS, there are ways to alleviate the situation.
-Depending on the circumstances in which you were given these penalties, you may be able to apply for penalty relief.
+Depending on the circumstances in which you were given these penalties, you may be able to apply for penalty assistance.
 There are a few different kinds of assistance that are available:

 During the appeal process, you will need to provide a clear timeline of the events that caused you to either miss your tax payment or your filing deadline.
 Provide concrete dates of every event involved, and bring along any documents that would support your claim.